 And in August 2021, a Minneapolis man allegedly shot and killed a driver during a road rage incident just weeks after the Minnesota Freedom Fund helped release him from jail on an unrelated domestic assault case.

-“We are aware of reports of the tragic and fatal shooting in Minneapolis earlier this week allegedly involving George Howard, an individual the Minnesota Freedom Fund had previously provided with bail support,” the group said in a now-deleted tweet in early September.
+“We are aware of reports of the tragic and fatal shooting in Minneapolis earlier this week allegedly involving George Howard, an individual the Minnesota Freedom Fund had previously provided with bail support,” the group said in a in early September.
 “MFF believes that every individual who has been arrested by the law enforcement is innocent until proven guilty, and if a judge deems them eligible for bail, they should not have to wait in jail simply because they don’t have the same income or access to resources as others.”

 The Tides Center also provided $737,000 to the Louisville Community Bail Fund, which, according to Wave 3 News, helped post bail for dozens of people in 2020 that faced charges for violent crimes including rape, domestic violence and murder.

 The Tides organizations are not required to publicly disclose the identity of their donors due to being structured as 501(c)(3) charity groups.
-Known donors to Tides groups include left-wing billionaires George Soros and Pierre Omidyar, according to Influence Watch.
+Known donors to Tides groups include left-wing billionaires George Soros and Pierre Omidyar, to Influence Watch.

 “Anonymity is very important to most of the people we work with,” Tides founder Drummond Pike said in 2004.

 Tides did not return a request for comment.